kwizatz88/GsyncSwitch/README.md

 ----------------------------------------------------------------------------------------------------------------------------
 If you want to build the projects yourself :

-- GsyncSwitchEXE : C++ project to make an exe to switch Gsync (using NVAPI)
+- GsyncSwitchEXE : C++ project to make a dll wrapper to switch Gsync (using NVAPI), or for other NVAPI calls (used to be an exe file)
 - GsyncSwitch : C# project for the simple app in taskbar (it has GsyncSwitchEXE.exe in it)

 To compile GsyncSwitchEXE project, you need NVAPI (not included for copyright purpose) available here :